denoland/saaskit/data/posts/2018-11-22-we-have-rebuilt-our-site-and-you-did-not-even-notice.md

 ---
 title: "We have rebuilt our site, and you didn't even notice"
 description: "In preparation of the design upgrade, a lot has already changed."
+summary: "In preparation of the design upgrade, a lot has already changed."
 author: "Joost van der Laan"
 authors:
   - "Joost van der Laan"